Scalable machine learning-assisted clear-box characterization for optimally controlled photonic circuits

 PICs are in particular widely used to perform linear operations on light, featuring components such as static beamsplitters and tunable phase shifters which are controlled by voltages or electric currents.
 Nevertheless, these elements exhibit imperfections in current photonic devices that cannot be overlooked (see Fig.\ \ref{fig:virtual_replica}a).
 In terms of practical applications, these defects lead for instance to a severe degradation in performance of optical neural networks \cite{Banerjee2023} and a marked decrease in the fidelity of quantum gates \cite{Mower2015}.
 Optimal control of PICs despite deviation from ideal devices is thus a primary challenge for quantum and classical applications.

 Self-configuration protocols for PICs exist and mitigate imperfections without requiring detailed knowledge about the device.
-PIC self-reconfiguration is a viable option in specific use cases, requiring for instance to route light from one input to one output \cite{Pérez2020, Kondratyev2023}, or when dealing with particular photonic circuits \cite{Hamerly2022}.
+PIC self-configuration is a viable option in specific use cases, requiring for instance to route light from one input to one output \cite{Pérez2020, Kondratyev2023}, or when dealing with particular photonic circuits \cite{Hamerly2022}.
 Otherwise, the light amplitude and phase transformation implemented by a PIC must be measured \cite{Laing2012, Rahimi-Keshari2013, Dhand2016, Spagnolo2017} and the phase shifters reconfigured in a trial-and-error approach until the targeted transformation is reached.
-This is however a costly and experimentally cumbersome operation requiring a working single-photon source and hindering taking full advantage of PIC reconfigurability.
-Self-reconfiguration may additionally break down in the presence of inhomogeneous output losses and crosstalk between phase shifters.
+This is however a costly and experimentally cumbersome operation hindering taking full advantage of PIC reconfigurability.
+Self-configuration may additionally break down in the presence of inhomogeneous output losses and crosstalk between phase shifters.

 A promising strategy is to leverage the capabilities of machine learning.
 Neural networks have been successfully trained in a black-box approach to connect the measured single-photon statistics produced by a 3-mode PIC to the voltages applied on 2 phase shifters \cite{Cimini2021}.
 Neural networks were also used in intermediate gray-box approaches where the algorithm only learns the Hamiltonian of the photonic device and the measurement probabilities are computed according to the laws of quantum mechanics \cite{Youssry2023}.
 In both cases, scalability is a major issue as the number of required data samples to train the neural network grows heavily with the complexity of the physical PIC.